kitty phone FDA food icky

 What information am I required to provide about the animals involved?

-The following information is required: the number of animals that reacted, the species of animal, the breed of animal, the reproductive status of one of the animals.
-The following information is not required but requested: the number of animals given the product, name or identifier for one of the animals, age, weight, and gender of the named animal, the overall state of the animal’s health prior to the adverse event, any health problems and/or any medication the animal was being given prior to the adverse event.
+The following information is required: the number of animals that reacted, the species of animal, the breed of animal, and the reproductive status of one of the animals.
+The following information is not required but requested: the number of animals given the product, name or identifier for one of the animals, age, weight, and gender of the named animal, the overall state of the animal’s health prior to the adverse event, any health problems and/or any medication the animal was being given before the adverse event.

 The brand name of the product in question must be provided.
-The following product information is requested if known: product type, package type, package size, Universal Product Code (UPC), lot number, and use-by (expiration) date on the product label, name and address of the manufacturer or distributor of the product, the date the product was last purchased, number purchased on this date, if you have a package/container of unopened product from this purchase if you have a package/container of opened product from this purchase, and the name and address of store or place where the product was purchased.
+The following product information is requested if known: product type, package type, package size, Universal Product Code (UPC), lot number, use-by (expiration) date on the product label, name and address of the manufacturer or distributor of the product, the date the product was last purchased, number purchased on this date, if you have a package/container of unopened product from this purchase if you have a package/container of opened product from this purchase, and the name and address of store or place where the product was purchased.

-If I already reported the suspected pet food problem to the store where I purchased it or to the product’s manufacturer or distributor, should I still report the problem to FDA?
+If I already reported the suspected pet food problem to the store where I purchased it or to the product’s manufacturer or distributor, should I still report the problem to the FDA?

 One of the questions asks me to provide the “Universal Product Code” for the product in question.
 Can you tell me what the term Universal Product Code means?

 Universal Product Code (UPC) refers to the barcoded portion of the product’s label.
 Generally, this bar code is read by automated readers at stores during the checkout process.
-The label shows a series of printed black bars against a white background.
+The title shows a series of printed black bars against a white background.
 Numbers appear beneath the black bars.

 There is a box on the form labeled “Product Lot.”
-What does that term refer to and what happens if I click the “Add” button in that box?
+What does that term refer to, and what happens if I click the “Add” button in that box?

 If several products were fed to the animal, can I enter information on the form for each product?